A – Definitions of Ailments

 – Amebic dysentery – Severe dysentery caused by protozoan amoeba.

-– – Absence or cessation of menstruation due to a congenital defect, hormonal deficiency, hypothalamus disorder, or emotional problem.
+– Amenorrhea – Absence or cessation of menstruation due to a congenital defect, hormonal deficiency, hypothalamus disorder, or emotional problem.

 – Ameobacidal – An antibiotic.